 # 3 Being organized means creating a place for everything you own

 A place for everything and everything in its place is the organized person’s mantra.
 Think of the utensil drawer in your kitchen with the little slots for folks, knives, and spoons, now expand this concept to all the items you own.
 All your paperwork should live in a file cabinet or digital files in the cloud.
-Clothes, office supplies, crafts, and tools each have their own containers and are neatly tucked away in to closets and drawers.
+Clothes, office supplies, crafts, and tools each have their own containers and are neatly tucked away into closets and drawers.
 A good test that this is working well in your home is that you never lose things.

 # 2 If they take it out, they put it away

-This is how you maintain organization once your create it in your home or office.
+This is how you maintain organization once you create it in your home or office.
 If you never put anything away it’s only a matter of time before things are in disarray.
 To keep clutter to a minimum, spend 15 minutes at the end of each day and an hour at the end of each week to put things back in their designated homes.

 # 1 Organized people let go of things with ease

 There is an abundance of useless objects that I find in my clients’ home and they often fall under the category of sentimental items.
 Things from their childhood or things their kids have outgrown or don’t play with anymore.
 Clothes that don’t fit, greeting cards, scraps of paper, and other mementos.
-It’s no big deal to keep a few things, but if if you are struggling to get organized and have a house full of clutter, do a little assessment to determine how many of these things are from the past and are not serving any purpose TODAY.
+It’s no big deal to keep a few things, but if you are struggling to get organized and have a house full of clutter, do a little assessment to determine how many of these things are from the past and are not serving any purpose TODAY.

 What new habits can you adopt this week to start living a more organized life?